Cricket: Finch punishes Pakistan in Australia's win

 Khawaja fell to leg-spinner Yasir Shah with 76 needed while Glenn Maxwell cracked two sixes in his 19 before he was run out.

+"To be honest, I think early strikes in our bowling is what we are lacking," said Malik.
+"Overall, there are positives as we fought until the last ball.
+We are testing our bench strength."

-Pakistan owd their total of 280-7 - after winning the toss - to Mohammad Rizwan's maiden century.
+Pakistan owed their total of 280-7 - after winning the toss - to Mohammad Rizwan's maiden century.

 Rizwan, only playing because regular keeper and skipper Sarfraz Ahmed has been rested for the series - added 52 for the third wicket with Haris Sohail (34) and an invaluable 127 for the fifth wicket with stand-in captain Shoaib Malik.